linsalrob/CF_Data_Analysis_Development/WorldWideDataAnalysis/Atavide/PRJEB51171/README.md

 - We analysed 63 metagenomic sequence runs.
 - We predicted 3 samples out of 63 (4.8%) have _Pseudomonas aeruginosa_

+The complete comparison of our predictions and the metadata from Pallenberg et al is available in [prediction_outcomes.tsv](prediction_outcomes.tsv)

 <details>
 <summary>
 ## Prediction outcomes